Qurbon97/Qurbon97/README.md

 - 👋 Hi, I’m @Qurbon97
 - 👀 I’m interested in Web programming
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on Web Games
 - 📫 How to reach me With email qurbonriziev98@gmail.com

 <!---